 Explain your point

 The remaining sentences in a paragraph exist to expand and explain the topic sentence.
 Whatever best does that is what a writer should use: an example, a story, or a discussion.
 In this case, readers should expect something to be said about clearing one’s head and the correlating good things that happen.
-Here’s the entire paragraph (colored font shows the expanded details):
+Here’s the entire paragraph:

 When you clear your head, good things happen to the rest of you.
 A study published in Psychosomatic Medicine reported that HIV patients who wrote about their worries for 30 minutes a day four days in a row experienced a drop in their viral load and a rise in infection-fighting T cells.
 Another study, in the Journal of Consulting Psychology, found that breast cancer patients who talked about their feelings regarding cancer had to schedule fewer doctors’ visits for cancer-related problems.